OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### API Usage (Bluetooth, NFC, Crypto ...) -> just refer to 0x05d-j/0x06d-j
 ##### Check Secure Connections (HTTPS, TLS, cert. pinning, ATS) -> just refer to  0x05g/0x06g
 #### Automated Static Analysis

+Several automated tools for analyzing iOS apps are available; most of them are commercial tools.
+The free and open source tools [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "Mobile Security Framework (MobSF)") and [Needle](https://github.com/mwrlabs/needle "Needle") have some static and dynamic analysis functionality.
+Additional tools are listed in the "Static Source Code Analysis" section of the "Testing Tools" appendix.

+Don't shy away from using automated scanners for your analysis - they help you pick low-hanging fruit and allow you to focus on the more interesting aspects of analysis, such as the business logic.
+Keep in mind that static analyzers may produce false positives and false negatives; always review the findings carefully.

 ### Dynamic Analysis
 #### Dynamic Analysis on Non-Jailbroken Devices